Remote education provision: information for parents

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 Yes!
 Your child will learn pretty much the same content as they would have in class only their learning will be a day behind that of the children in school.
-Certain tasks will be modified by Mr Owen so that they are appropriate for remote learning however the learning objective and main concepts being taught will mostly remain the same.
+Certain tasks will be modified by your child's teacher so that they are appropriate for remote learning however the learning objective and main concepts being taught will mostly remain the same.

 Remote teaching and study time each day

 How long can I expect work set by the school to take my child each day?

 We expect that remote education (including remote teaching and independent work) will take pupils broadly three to four hours per day.
 We do not expect that all children complete every piece of learning that we set as we appreciate that the children work at different paces just as they would in school.